bjornwallner/DockQ/README.md

 package](http://emboss.sourceforge.net/download/) needs to be in your path.

-To illustrate this mode we are using two dimers that are interacting (A,B) -> (L H) that we are aligning to itself.
+To illustrate this mode we are using two dimers that are interacting (A,B) -> (L H) that we are aligning to itself, i.e the best score will 1.0.

 This command will put the chains A,B as one partner and the remaining L H as the second partner.
 It will assume the chain